Bell Ringing Today

-In 2016 we had an Open Day and have since then recruited 10 new members, many of whom have now passed their Level 1 ART (Association of Ringing Teachers) Bell Handling qualification and some have also passed Level 2.
+We have a band of 16 ringers, many of whom have passed their Level 1 ART (Association of Ringing Teachers) Bell Handling qualification and some have also passed Level 2 and Level 3.
 See Below.

 Information about our Bells can be found on Doves Guide.

 We are affiliated to the Salisbury Diocesan Guild of Ringers (SDGR)

 The History of our Bells can be found towards the end of our History page.

 We are now able to ring regularly for our 9:30 Sunday services so ringing for half an hour prior the start of the service.
 These services are held every Sunday apart from the third Sunday which is a joint service with our Methodist Chapel.
 See our services page for more information.
 We are also able to ring for weddings when required and other special occasions.

 If you are interested in coming to learn or join us at a practice please contact:

 Our Learners and how you could learn using the ART (Association of Ringing Teachers) Scheme

 In February and March 2017 Debbie and Annie passed the ART Training Scheme Module 1 Teaching Bell Handling.
 Later in the year they both attended the ART Training Scheme Module 2 Teaching Foundation Skills course and subsequently passed in November/December 2017 so have learnt the skills to teach up to and including Plain Hunt.